retampweb/numsec/README.md

 numsec --version
 numsec --help
 ```

-Would you like me to explain any of these steps in more detail?
+Would you like me to explain any of these steps in more detail  (づ ᴗ _ᴗ)づ♡  ?

 # Usage